Crock Pot Bread Pudding

 - Turn your slow cooker on and let it do to work for you.

-Our Slow Cooker Sticky Caramel Pumpkin Cake is the most viewed recipe on our site.
-Ever.
-Having been pinned nearly 100,000 times it’s fair to say that making dessert in a slow cooker just may be the way to go and today’s feature post provides yet another example of this taste-tested theory.
+Our Slow Cooker Sticky Caramel Pumpkin Cake is one of the most viewed recipes on our site.
+Having been pinned over a quarter of a million times, it’s fair to say that making dessert in a slow cooker may be the way to go!

 “Almost a thousand years later and this form of dessert is still going strong.”